 The community-based Cultural Centers provide accessible arts opportunities for all San Franciscans.
-The Cultural Centers are comprised of four City-owned facilities and two virtual Cultural Centers that are operated by nonprofit arts organizations and provide cultural and arts programs.
+The Cultural Centers are comprised of four City-owned facilities and three virtual Cultural Centers that are operated by nonprofit arts organizations and provide cultural and arts programs.
 The Center facilities are available for rent and offer free or low-cost performances, gallery exhibits, and classes.

 Located in San Francisco’s historic Fillmore/Western Addition neighborhood, the African American Art & Culture Complex (The Center) is a non-profit social enterprise focused on social innovation, social services, and social justice.
 The Center is committed to creating fair collaborations with partners and members who provide access to programs and services that drive our mission and help us realize our vision.
 Our programs ensure that art is created and members are supported.

 With 34,000 square feet of space that houses a gallery, 200-seat theater, dance studio, and more, the vision forward is for The Center to be a space for art, business, and innovation with dedicated areas and hours for co-working and meetings, events, and productions.
 We understand that collaborations are paramount in driving the mission; realizing the vision; and continuing ongoing alliances with artists, arts providers, and activists.

 Photo Credit: American Legal Video Services